mattermost/docs/source/process/support.md

 #### What AD/LDAP server and version are you using?
 For example Active Directory on Windows Server 2016

-#### Are there andy LDAP errors in the logs?
+#### Are there any LDAP errors in the logs?

 #### Is there a limit on the number of users the LDAP server can return in a single query?
-If so have you set the Mazimum Page Size in Mattermost?
+If so, have you set the Maximum Page Size in Mattermost?
-Many LDAP servers have an uper limit on the number of users returned.
+Many LDAP servers have an upper limit on the number of users returned.
 So they might be hitting that limit.
-An error will apper in the logs usually informing of this case, but it's good to try anyway.
+An error will appear in the logs usually informing of this case, but it's good to try anyway.

-#### Can you send an example user form you system? ldapsearch command format is preferred.
+#### Can you send an example user from you system? ldapsearch command format is preferred.

-#### Is the server properly licenced?
-Check the licencing page in the system console.
+#### Is the server properly licensed?
+Check the licensing page in the system console.

 ## TLS/SSL Issues

 #### Are you using a proxy or the built in TLS support?

-#### Are there any erros in the Mattermost logs?
+#### Are there any errors in the Mattermost logs?

 #### Send your config.json

-#### Send your proxy configuration if your using one.
+#### Send your proxy configuration if you are using one.

 #### Have you followed one of the setup guides?